jwfairchild116/configure-ad/README.md

 <p> Now we are going to create our virtual machines.
 On the home page select Virtual Machines then select create, a drop-down menu will come up.
 Select “Azure Virtual Machine” </p>
 <p> On the next screen use the drop-down menu on resource group to ADDS_Lab.
 Name the VM DC-1, we are going to select the region as “West US 2”.
 For the image select windows server 2022.
 I have had an issue where I cannot select the size of the virtual machine and get an error.
 To get around this I select “Azure selected zone (preview) and I can select s size.
 I am going to do at least 2 vcpus.
 While doing the labs for Course Careers I made the mistake of selecting 1 vcpu and that was very slow.
 Be sure to only select 2 if you are on the trial plan as you have a limit of 4 vcpus.
-I made the error of selecting 4 while setting this up and had to repeat the process for the username and password I am going to have a username of LabUSER and a password of CyberLab1234.
+I made the error of selecting 4 while setting this up and had to repeat the process.
+For the username and password I am going to have a username of LabUSER and a password of CyberLab1234.
 Select Next, then Next again to get to network. </p>
 <p> On the Networking tab make sure the virtual network is set to ADVNET.
 Click on review and create.
 If validation passes go ahead and click create.
 This may take some time but once your screen gets to deployment in process repeat the process except select windows 10 and name it “Client-1”.
 Be sure to keep it on the same resource group and virtual network.
 The windows 10 VM will require you to confirm licensing.
 Be sure to check this box at the bottom or the validation will fail. </p>

-<p> Now that both VM’s are created we are going a few things., first we are going to get the public IP address of both VMs.
+<p> Now that both VM’s are created we are going to do a few things., first we are going to get the public IP address of both VMs.
 This is found under virtual machines, and displayed with the VM These will be used in remote desktop to connect to the VM
  <ul>
   <li>Server – 20.9.133.119 </li>
   <li>Client – 52.233.82.250</li> </ul> </p>